FSBO - For Sale by Owner

 If you sell a few and then stall, you’re stuck.

-Lowering the franchise or royalty fees, or offering other concessions like larger territories, two for one deals, etc. to attract buyers dilutes the value of existing franchises - and screams desperation.
+Lowering the franchise, royalty or other fees, or offering other concessions like larger territories, two for one deals, etc. to attract buyers dilutes the value of existing franchises.